-*Note: This statement is a work in progress as I do more research to better understand the histories of my three homelands.
+*Note: These statements are works in progress as I do more research and collaborate to better understand the histories of my three homelands.
 If you notice an error or misrepresentation, please reach out to me so that I may correct it.

 Thank you for your time in reading this,